-A remarkable story of a scientist’s heroic efforts to save and preserve Afghanistan’s wildlife surrounded by danger and destruction offers a unique portrait of a culture that derives immense pride and a sense of national identity from its natural landscape.
+The remarkable story of the heroic effort to save and preserve Afghanistan’s wildlife-and a culture that derives immense pride and a sense of national identity from its natural landscape.

-Conservation, it turned out, provided a common bond between Alex’s team and the people of Afghanistan, where his international team worked unarmed in some of the most dangerous places in the country.
-They successfully built the country’s first national park, completed the first wildlife survey in thirty years, and worked to stop the poaching of the country’s iconic endangered animals, including the elusive snow leopard.
-In doing so, they restored a part of Afghan identity that is ineffably tied to the land itself.
-For a people who had spent decades as refugees or subject to the horrors and desolation of war, the quest to restore Afghanistan’s wildlife became the restoration of Afghanistan’s very culture and deep history.
+Conservation, it turned out, provided a common bond between Alex’s team and the people of Afghanistan.
+His international team worked unarmed in some of the most dangerous places in the country-places so remote that winding roads would abruptly disappear, and travel was on foot, yak, or mule.
+In The Snow Leopard Project, Dehgan takes readers along with him on his adventure as his team helps create the country’s first national park, completes the some of the first extensive wildlife surveys in thirty years, and works to stop the poaching of the country’s iconic endangered animals, including the elusive snow leopard.
+In doing so, they help restore a part of Afghan identity that is ineffably tied to the land itself.